ardaorkin/ardaorkin/README.md

 ---

+Certainly!
+Here’s a polished version for your GitHub profile:

+---

+### About Me

-I love to design, create and code usefull applications.
+I am passionate about designing, creating, and coding useful applications.

-At the beginning of my tech career, I started as a Linux system administrator.
-In time, I realized that software development is highly attractive to me.
-Therefore I chose to make a good career in software development.
+My tech career began as a Linux system administrator, but I quickly discovered a deep interest in software development.
+This led me to pursue a fulfilling career in the field.

-I educated myself, took courses, created side-projects, followed people who have very powerful skills and years of experience in software development, read articles and watch video series.
-Throughout this process, I realized one thing that the key to targeting having a good career in software development is to keep learning and never give up when problems or life getting harsh.
+To hone my skills, I embarked on a journey of continuous learning.
+I took courses, built side projects, followed experienced developers, and consumed a wealth of articles and video tutorials.
+Through this process, I realized that the key to success in software development lies in perpetual learning and unwavering perseverance, even in the face of challenges.

-This challenging behavior of software development is fascinating to me.
-So I keep learning and try to get more and more knowledge and ability in software development and I am glad to say that I get rewarded with every step I take.
+The demanding nature of software development captivates me, driving me to continuously expand my knowledge and skills.
+I am proud of the progress I've made and the rewards I reap with every step forward.

 ---